Anna Leitch

-Anna Leitch (born 1994) is a Northern Irish fashion model and beauty pageant titleholder who was crowned Miss Ireland 2021 and represented her country at Miss World 2021.
+Anna Leitch (born 1994) is a Northern Irish primary school teacher, fashion model, and beauty pageant titleholder who was crowned Miss Northern Ireland 2021.
+She also represented her country at the Miss World 2021 pageant.

 Early life

 Leitch was born in Cookstown, County Tyrone.
 She grew up in the same home that her father grew up.
 She cites her P7 teacher Miss Burnside as a huge influence.
 She moved to Lisburn to become more independent.